thedynamiclinker/sudocode/bin/sh.md

 0: What bit?

-1: The So sayeth and EOF and all that.
+1: The So sayeth and all that.
 Who's the L||D?

-0: Well || is "OR", so that's the Lord.
+0: Well || is "OR".

+1: So it's L or D?

+0: Exactly.
+Like the Lord or whatever.

 1: What?